secretgraph/secretgraph/README.md

 -   "": default
 -   view: for view actions
--   fetch: autodelete contents if all fetch contentActions are used
+-   fetch: (special group) autodelete contents if all fetch contentActions are used

 # FAQ